 - the credit provider fails to protect the guarantor (e.g. fails to insure when there is an obligation to do so); or

-- the credit provider alters the guaranteed An agreement that the law will enforce. (e.g. by giving the debtor more time to pay than the original contract provides for), as long as this alteration is by a binding contract.
+- the credit provider alters the guaranteed contract (e.g. by giving the debtor more time to pay than the original contract provides for), as long as this alteration is by a binding contract.

 However, the terms of the guarantee may make the guarantor liable even if one of the matters listed above has occurred.